GWLab-UML/Protocols/Oyster_maintenance/Shell Processing Protocol.md

 Weighing Shells

-1. Take predried shells out of whatever container they were placed in
+1. Take pre-dried shells out of whatever container they were placed in
-2. Using a scale, place a weighboat on the scale and zero the scale
+2. Using a scale, place a weigh-boat on the scale and zero the scale
 3. Place the shell on the weigh boat.
 Record the weight in grams to one decimal place